Gebre-medhin/movie_booking_system/README.md

 There are two main assumption that I made for implementation simpilicity.
 1. Each theater contains 20 seats.
 2. No theater can show more than one movie.
-Thus, the number of movies are not allowed to be more than the number of theaters.

 You can build the code using the following steps: